-With CloneZilla, not only are you capable of performing a full backup of a device to an external drive but also you can do backups on an entire disk or specific partition.
-Storing of the cloned data can be done in two ways including a copy of that data or an encrypted image file.
+With CloneZilla, you are capable of performing a full backup of a device to an external drive, but you can also do backups on an entire disk or specific partition.
+Storing the cloned data can be done in two ways, including a copy of that data or an encrypted image file.

 Clonezilla supports many filesystems supported by different operating systems and software.
 When making a backup of an unsupported filesystem, the tool makes use of the dd command.
-It makes a sector to sector copy of the drive.
-With dd command, the tool doesn’t require to know the type of filesystem used.
-It also supports remote backups using SSH, SAMBA or NFS Shares.
+It makes a sector-to-sector copy of the drive.
+The tool doesn’t require knowing the type of filesystem used with the dd command.
+It also supports remote backups using SSH, SAMBA, or NFS Shares.

 Cloning the Hard disk using Clonezilla for Linux

-In this particular post, we are going to show you how to clone a hard drive, which hosts our Ubuntu Server-18.04 to an external disk.
-Make sure the external drive is at least the same size as the disk you are cloning; otherwise, the process won’t be successful.
+In this particular post, we will show you how to clone a hard drive that hosts our Ubuntu Server-18.04 to an external disk.
+Ensure the external drive is at least the same size as the disk you are cloning; otherwise, the process won’t succeed.

 Step 1) To get started, download Clonezilla from the official website.

-Step 2) Ensure its a stable version, and you meet the system requirements.
-Next, you need to create a bootable USB drive, CD/DVD of this tool.
+Step 2) Ensure it’s a stable version and you meet the system requirements.
+Next, you need to create a bootable USB drive and CD/DVD of this tool.
 There are several tools available to perform this task.
 Please refer to our step-by-step guide on creating a Clonezilla bootable Live USB drive and then continue to the next step.

-Step 3) Attach your external drive that stores the backed up data.
+Step 3) Attach your external drive that stores the backed-up data.
 Insert your bootable media of CloneZilla into the computer and reboot the system.
-You need to change the regular boot order and use the bootable disk of Clonezilla.
+Next, you need to change the regular boot order and use the bootable disk of Clonezilla.
 This process differs from one computer to another.

 Step 4) Select the bootable disk of Clonezilla, and you should see the welcome screen.
 Choose the Clonezilla Live option and hit enter to proceed further.